KyryloKuzyk/PrimeTween/README.md

 tween.Complete();
 ```

 As you can see, there is no way to change the direction of the currently running tween, it can only be **stopped** and **completed**.
-But how to play an animation **forward** and **backward**, for example to show or hide a window?
+But how to play an animation **forward** and **backward**, for example, to show or hide a window?
 Easy!
 Just start a new Tween in the desired direction.
 ```csharp
 [SerializeField] RectTransform window;